 April 4, 2017, The Kuhn Lecture by Professor Sianne Ngai (Stanford)

-May 3, 2017, Graduate Student Speaker Series, Professor Naminata Diabate (Cornell)
+May 3, 2017, Graduate Student Lecture Series, Professor Naminata Diabate (Cornell)

 Fall 2016 Guest Speakers and Events